 - Reciprocal Pension Service Time is available for pension-qualified applicants.

 - Earning Potential under the current contract, after 18 years of service with the AAPD, the salary for a Senior Officer II is $90,875.20 (base pay).
 The salary for a Detective III with 18 years of service or more is $103,708.80 (base pay.)

 This position is represented by the AAPOA union.
 The collective bargaining agreement can be viewed here.
 For additional benefits information, please visit the AAPOA Benefits Summary.

 How To Apply For the Lateral & Entry Level Police Officer Positions

-If you are interested and wish to be considered for a position with the City of Ann Arbor’s Police Department, you must apply online.
-Only completed applications will be considered to move forward to the next step of the hiring process.
+You must apply online if you are interested and wish to be considered for a position with the City of Ann Arbor’s Police Department.
+Only completed applications will be considered to move to the next hiring process step.
 You will be able to see the status of your application when you log in to our website.
 Also, please forward the link to any interested candidates.
-The application deadline is Sunday, January 9, 2022.
+The application deadline is November 13, 2022.

 For More Information

-For questions and comments about lateral and entry-level police officer positions, please feel free to contact Sgt.
+For questions and comments about the police officer positions, please feel free to contact Sgt.
 Jaime Crawford by phone, (734) 794-6956, or email, firstname.lastname@example.org; additionally, you can visit the Ann Arbor Police Department’s website.

 About the Ann Arbor Police Department

-There are 122 sworn police officers included in the overall staff of 147.
+There are 122 sworn police officers included in the overall staff of 150.
 The AAPD is a full-service department with many services and units.
-These include a uniform patrol, detective section, Metro SWAT, hostage negotiation team, underwater search and rescue, polygraph, computer forensics, traffic services unit, K9, motorcycle and bicycle patrols, as well as a community engagement unit.
+These include a uniform patrol, detective section, Metro SWAT, hostage negotiation team, underwater search and rescue, polygraph, computer forensics, traffic services unit, K9, motorcycle and bicycle patrols, and community engagement unit.
 The Ann Arbor Police Department is committed to a community-oriented policing philosophy and strives for a high level of community engagement across all divisions.